 What is the best way to prevent tire marks on my epoxy garage floor?

 The best way to prevent tire marks on your epoxy garage floor is to use a combination of proper surface preparation, the correct epoxy coating, and regular cleaning.
-You should use a high-performance polyurethane or polyurea clear top coat.
+You need to use a high-performance polyurethane or polyurea clear top coat.
 Regular cleaning with detergent and a natural bristle brush is also recommended to maintain the floors’ shine and prevent tire marks.

 How do I prevent moisture damage to my epoxy floor?